-Not everyone can get up and down off the floor, making standard yoga classes difficult for them.
-With the help of a chair to provide additional support and stability, participants are able to enjoy the potential benefits of yoga practice, including improved range of motion and flexibility, increased mobility and circulation, strengthened muscles and joints, better breathing habits and sleep, as well as reduced stress regardless of potential movement limitations.
+Not everyone can get up and down off the floor, making standard yoga classes difficult for them at times.
+With the help of a chair to provide additional support and stability, participants are able to enjoy the potential benefits of yoga practice including improved range of motion and flexibility, increased mobility and circulation, strengthened muscles and joints, better breathing habits and sleep, greater balance, as well as reduced stress regardless of potential movement limitations.

 This style of yoga is recommended for those with hypertension, chronic fatigue syndrome, arthritis, vertigo, multiple sclerosis, osteoporosis, osteopenia, chronic pain, injury recovery, fibromyalgia, cancer, amputation, spinal cord injury, head injury, etc. and open to those that use walkers, canes, and wheelchairs, as well as those independently ambulatory that aren’t sure they are flexible enough for other yoga classes.

 Most postures will be done from a seated position, though some standing and prone positions may be included as participants are able.
 During each session, chairs and props will be used to keep everyone safe, in consideration of whatever movement is appropriate for their individual body.
 The focus will be on inner awareness of breath, sensations in the body, and mindful movement.

 Wear comfortable clothing.
 Most people wear shorts or leggings and a t-shirt.
 You will be asked to remove your shoes.
 Yoga studio is wheelchair accessible, with accessible bathroom.